gotchoices/MyCHIPs/doc/Tallies.md

-  - **Drop Limit**: (Stock bound)	Default: Credit Limit (cr_limit) This can exceed the cr_limit setting in the tally to allow higher indebtedness of Client to Vendor, occuring as a result of a drop.
+  - **Drop Limit**: (Stock bound)	Default: Credit Limit (cr_limit) This can exceed the cr_limit setting in the tally to allow higher indebtedness of Client to Vendor, occurring as a result of a drop.
 No drops should be allowed resulting in a tally balance more positive of this amount.

-  - **Drop Margin*8: (Stock reward)	Default: 0
+  - **Drop Margin**: (Stock reward)	Default: 0
     This indicates a willingness to conduct drops, or lifts in the opposite direction of normal (downhill) through this Stock.
 All drops must be allowed at par or better until the Drop Target (default 0) is reached.